mk694/Angular_d3Map/README.md

 - **legendTextColor** : Color of the legendBar text labels.

 _Looking for something in different color or shade?
-Try experimenting with the theme properties to get the best looking theme yourself.😊_
+Try experimenting with the theme properties to get the best looking-theme for yourself.😊_